Ryan Sessegnon: Tottenham Hotspur

 Sessegnon scored his first league goal for Tottenham in a 4–1 victory against Southampton on the opening day of the 2022–23 Premier League season.
-He would score the opener in a 3-2 win against Bournemouth F.C in which Spurs came back from two goals down.
+He would score the opener in a 3–2 win against AFC Bournemouth in which Spurs came back from two goals down.

+Sessegnon was released by Tottenham at the end of the 2023–24 season.

-1899 Hoffenheim (loan)
+TSG Hoffenheim (loan)

-On 5 October 2020, Sessegnon joined 1899 Hoffenheim on a season-long loan deal.
+On 5 October 2020, Sessegnon joined TSG Hoffenheim on a season-long loan deal.
 Hoffenheim fans voted him player of the month for November.

+Return to Fulham

+Sessegnon re-joined Fulham on 26 July 2024 on a free transfer, signing a two-year contract with the option of an additional year.
+On 16 March 2025, he scored in a 2–0 home victory against his former team, Tottenham Hotspur.

 International career

 In 2016, Sessegnon played up an age group to represent England in the U17 Euros.
 He scored his first goal for England Under-19s against Luxembourg in a European Under-19 Championship qualifier on 10 November 2016, scoring the second goal in a 2–0 win.

 On 26 June 2017, Sessegnon was named in the final 18-man squad for the Euro U19s finals.
 He went on to score three goals, including two in a 4–1 win over Germany, finishing the tournament as joint-top scorer as England were crowned champions for the first time.
 He was subsequently included in the team of the tournament.

 Aged 17, Sessegnon made his debut for England Under-21s on 27 March 2018, starting in a 2–1 European Under-21 Championship qualifier win over Ukraine.

 On 27 May 2019, Sessegnon was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.